bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 A ColorSync Utility window opens with the selected profile.
 Scroll to the last line in the file which should have a description of “Apple display make and model information.”

 The pieces of information we want from this screen are the Manufacturer and Model tags.
-This will allow us to find in the system what file is being used to supply the resolutions.
+This will allow us to find what file is being used to supply the resolutions to the system.

 ![Image of Display Color Profile](https://github.com/bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/blob/master/Images/color_profile.png)